-- Attendance: Strongly recommended but not required - > You choose (for any reason): In-person or zoom - > Masks are welcome for in-person attendees (i.e., "roomers") - > Please do not attend in-person if you may be ill! - You won't miss out: I will post YouTube-hosted recordings (audio + screenshare only) for each class at the course website - Ask questions aloud or in the zoom chat window (+DM) (even if you are attending class in-person) - Changes will be sent via email by 9 am on class days - I will change to zoom-only if I am sick! - I will change to zoom-only for dangerous weather - > Nothing is more important than our health and safety...
+- Attendance: Strongly recommended but not required - > You choose (for any reason): In-person or zoom - Masks are \STRONGLY encouraged\ for in-person attendees - > Please do not attend in-person if you were exposed to Covid! - You won't miss out: I will post YouTube-hosted recordings (audio + screenshare only) for each class at the course website - Ask questions aloud or in the zoom chat window (+DM) (even if you are attending class in-person) - Changes will be sent via email by 9 am on class days - I will change to zoom-only if I am exposed to Covid! - I will change to zoom-only for dangerous weather - > Nothing is more important than our health and safety...